cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 [NBL](https://en.wikipedia.org/wiki/Neutral_Buoyancy_Laboratory) at NASA Johnson Space Center where crews perform simulated spacewalks on a to-scale replica of ISS.
-What Matthew realized is that these facilities and experiments were perfect research opportunities for testing his ideas about reducing the cognitive work required when performing EVAs.
+What Matthew realized is that these facilities and experiments were perfect research opportunities for testing his ideas about reducing the cognitive workload required for decision making during EVAs.
 As such, our goal became to integrate our software at one of these test sites and demonstrate its utility.
 I got a chance to visit some of these locations, deploy my software, and generally learn how I could best support human spaceflight operations.

 ![<-FULLWIDTH->Me at the foot of a lava flow at Craters of the Moon National Park in Idaho.
 Two simulated astronauts are behind me](./basalt-idaho.jpg)